YuvalShaul/k8s/2-pod-and-containers/8-shalom-example/do-it-yourself.md

 Phase D

-14. Create a pod that refers to your image, and run it
+14. Create a pod that refers to your image, and runs it.
     It should create a pod that will use your image.
 15. Create another pod to be able to connect to your application pod:
-    - Use flask
+    - Use alpine
     - apk update
     - apk add curl
-16. Test that your app pod returns a correct answer
+16. Test (using curl) that your app pod returns a correct answer.